Timothy C. Hain, MD • Return to Index. • Page last modified: April 14, 2022

 One should not neglect physical conditioning.
 See this page for suggestions.

 Follow the link above for some more ususual protocols.
-These are not in general use.
+These are not in general use by anyone other than optometrists.
+Evidence for their use is presently largely confined to testimonials.

 We have put this section at the end as it is likely to be uninteresting to most.
 Measuring response is more difficult than it sounds.
 There are several difficulties: